rebeccaestes/react-tutorial/tutorial.md

 });
 ```

+Each time ListOfThings generates an AFavoriteThing component while iterating through our data, it will replace `{this.props.title}` et. al. with the title, number of volumes, and books for the relevant item.

 <h3>States</h3>

 You might expect React to be somewhat, well, reactive.
 It is!
 That's where states come in.
 States are a property of any React component, and they're accessed via `this.state`.
 You can set states to show or hide an element, display an element in a different style - basically any manipulation you can do in regular Javascript.
-And states can have multiple properties, so you might have a `this.state.show_div` state with specific properties, as well as a `this.state.style' state with others.
+And states can have multiple properties, so you might have a `this.state.show_div` state with its own possible options, as well as a `this.state.style' state with others.

 We're going to set up an extremely simple (and pretty pointless) style state, but it will familiarize you with the general structure of states.
 Our state is going to toggle the color of our text when we click a button.

 If this were a regular Javascript function we were writing, we'd set a toggling onClick event to change the font to red when we clicked our button, and then back to black when we clicked it again.
 That's honestly not that different from what we'll do here.

-Our button is listening for a click, and when it hears it, it will run a method called handleClick to decide what to do.
+Our button will live within the ListOfThings object.
+It will listen for a click, and when it hears it, it will run a method called handleClick to decide what to do.
 Here's what our button looks like:

 ```jsx
 return <div>